dr-natetorious/TIM-7010-Computer_Networks_and_Mobile_Computing/Section_1_SDN/Week2_Challenges/Readings/QoS/README.md

 ## B4: Experience with a Globally-Deployed Software Defined WAN (2013)

 Google connected each of their data centers through a private WAN using OpenFlow.
-This is one of the largest published implementations of SDN
+This is one of the largest published implementations of SDN.

+They argue that traditional WANs are considered mission critical, and therefore are typically run at 30-40% utilization on top of highly specialized hardware.
+A missed packet is treated the same for every application and there is regard for application level reliability.
+Network providers can mask any failure by duplicating traffic as they have 2-3x bandwidth on high-end equipment.

+Instead they argue that (1) network failures are inevitable and common place, make the application handle it.
+(2) Using SDN enables central management of priorities and application routing.
+For instance, interactive traffic should be given priority and background copys throttled during congestion.

+Perhaps most importantly, we layered traffic engineering on top of baseline routing protocols using prioritized switch forwarding table entries (§ 5).
+This isolation gave our network a “big red button”; faced with any critical issues in traffic engineering, we could disable the service and fall back to shortest path forwarding.
+This fault recovery mechanism has proven invaluable.